 For 500ml water we used the peel of 4 medium red onions.
-We boiled the peels for 20 minutes with one tsp of white vinegar and strained the water afterwards.
+We boiled the peels for 20 minutes with one teaspoon of white vinegar and strained the water afterwards.
 Then we boiled the eggs for 15 minutes in the red onion water.

 Instead of using turmeric root we used turmeric powder.
 For 500ml water 1tbsp turmeric powder was enough.
 Make sure to bring it to a boil first and cook the turmeric water for 5 minutes before adding the eggs to make sure the powder has fully dissolved.

 Then cook the eggs for 15 minutes in the water.
 Last year we got an egg yellow in colour but this year it came out more orange than yellow, another pleasant surprise.